emdupre/core-git-course/_episodes/05-remote-collaboration.md

 ### Conflicts and how to resolve them

 Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines.
-You should still be in the original *git-papers* folder.
-Add an affiliation for each author.
+You should currently be in the original *git-papers* folder.
-Then push these changes to our remote repository:
+Let's add an affiliation for each author, and then push these changes to our remote repository:

 ```
 $ nano journal.md		# Add author affiliations